oisdk/foldpost/README.md

 newtype Mu a = Roll { unroll :: Mu a -> a }
 ```

-However, in th recursion-schemes package, its definition looks like this:
+However, in the recursion-schemes package, its definition looks like this:

 ```haskell
 newtype Mu f = Mu (forall a. (f a -> a) -> a)